Rev. Karen Knodt, Minister:

 After graduating from Hiram College (biology and religion), Vanderbilt University Divinity School, and the World Council of Churches/University of Geneva, I served as campus minister at SIU (Disciples, UCC, Presbyterian, Brethren), 1985 – 1997, at what is now Gaia House.
 For part of that time I taught scripture in the Religious Studies department.
 I also participated in national and international student movements, and was privileged to participate in study and work travel to Europe, West Africa, the Middle East, and Central America.
-Other than serving as a chaplain at the Marion VA hospital for a year, since 1997 I’ve trained and served as an intentional interim pastor in UCC, Lutheran, and Presbyterian churches in Illinois, Indiana, Kentucky, and Missouri.
-I feel called to working with lay leaders and members to help listen for God’s voice leading their church to a next phase of ministry with a settled pastor.
-I’ve enjoyed exploring new areas and meeting new people.
-I’m committed to the vision of local churches being communities of compassion, learning, and compelling worship for their members, and agents of change in their communities – making this world more like Jesus showed us it could be – offering extravagant welcome, human wholeness, and justice.
-Let’s get busy following Jesus and loving all God’s people!
+Other than serving as a chaplain at the Marion VA hospital for a year, from 1997 until 2019 I’ve trained and served as an intentional interim pastor in UCC, Lutheran, and Presbyterian churches in Illinois, Indiana, Kentucky, and Missouri.
+I enjoyed working with lay leaders and members to help listen for God’s voice leading their church to a next phase of ministry with a settled pastor.
+I got to explore new areas and meet so many good people.

 Choir Director/Pianist Derek M. Hamblin holds a BA in vocal performance and completed his graduate studies at SIU-C in music theater/opera performance.
 He teaches voice/piano in the SIU School of Music’s Community Outreach Program, is adjunct voice faculty at John A Logan College, and owner and director of Dance4Grandma Theatricals.
 Most recently he served as Music Director/Conductor for Anything Goes in the McLeod Summer Playhouse.
 For more information about Derek visit Dance4Grandma Theatricals.